dgroomes/github-pages-dynamic-viewer/wish-list.md

            a flag called `hasTethered`.
 If false, then do the tethering and then set the flag to true.
 If true, then skip.
            This should ensure that a particular instance of a React component only ever initializes once, which of course is not at all what React is about but it does satisfy our own toy app, and thus our "requirements".
-      * Design idea #3: Can we proxy the `render` method and add our own pointcut?
+      * DONE Design idea #3: Can we proxy the `render` method and add our own pointcut?
 That's all we really want, so we can add code to only actually execute it once.
 ANSWER: yes we can!
 See `base-component.js`.
+          * Do the "gate" thing described in "Design idea 2b.2"

 ### Finished *Wish List* items